gentooza/piResiduos/README.md

 It was created at 2016 by the industrial, and now defunct, company [Pro Integra S.L.](http://prointegra.es/) , afterwards, development was moved at 2019 to the Software Development Company [Pixelada S. Coop.
 And.](https://pixelada.org)

-Since 2023, It's developed under collaboration between the costumer, El Alambre Estudio Creativo S. Coop.
-And. and the University of Córdoba.
+Since 2023, It's developed under collaboration between the main costumer, [El Alambre Estudio Creativo S. Coop.
+And.](https://elalambre.org/) and the [University of Córdoba](https://www.uco.es/).

 ## Dependencies